 This formulation updates and completes the one carried out in February 2019.
-Like the previous formulation, it is based on the recognition and positive assessment of the Company's historical background, a commercial company founded in 1901; of its current identity and reality, of its status as a large company in the electricity industry and as an economic and social player and driver of undeniable importance for all of its Stakeholders and the communities in which it does business; and of an entity that is, in short, a determined participant in the task of defending human rights, of achieving the Sustainable Development Goals (SDGs) approved by the United Nations (UN), and of meeting ESG (Environmental, Social and Governance) requirements, in its area of activity and in the context of the global society of our times, which faces major challenges and opportunities like digitalisation, climate change and its own sustainability.
+Like the previous formulation, it is based on the recognition and positive assessment of the Company's historical background, a commercial company founded in 1901; of its current identity and reality, of its status as a large company in the energy industry and as an economic and social player and driver of undeniable importance for all of its Stakeholders and for the communities in which it does business; and of an entity that is a determined participant in defending human rights, in contributing to the achievement of the Sustainable Development Goals ("SDGs") approved by the United Nations (UN), and in meeting Environmental, Social and Governance (ESG) requirements within its area of activity and in the context of the global society of our times, which faces major challenges and opportunities like the energy transition, digital transformation, climate change and its own sustainability.

-II. - THE PURPOSE OF THE GROUP
+II. - THE PURPOSE OF THE IBERDROLA GROUP

-The Board of Directors reaffirms that the purpose of the Iberdrola Group, and thus its raison d'être, is "to continue building together each day a healthier, more accessible energy model, based on electricity".
-This purpose, focused on the wellbeing of people and on the preservation of the planet, reflects the strategy that the Group has been sustainably implementing for years and its commitment to continue fighting along with all its Stakeholders for:
+The Board of Directors reaffirms that the purpose of the companies making up the Company's group (the "Group"), and thus their raison d'être, is "to continue building together each day a healthier, more accessible energy model, based on electricity".
+This purpose, focused on the well-being of people and on the preservation of the planet, reflects the strategy that the Group's companies have been sustainably implementing for years and its commitment to continue fighting along with all its Stakeholders for:

-a.
-A real and global energy transition, based on decarbonisation and on the electrification of the energy sector, and generally of the economy as a whole, that contributes to the Sustainable Development Goals (SDGs) approved by the United Nations (UN), particularly with respect to the fight against climate change, and the generation of new opportunities for economic, social and environmental development.

-- b.
-An energy model that is more electric, one that abandons the use of fossil fuels and generalises the use of renewable energy sources, the efficient storage of energy, smart grids and digital transformation. - c.
-An energy model that is healthier for people, whose short-term health and wellbeing depend on the environmental quality of their environment. - d.
+- a.
+A real and global energy transition, based on decarbonisation and on the electrification of the energy sector, and generally of the economy as a whole, that contributes to the achievement of the SDGs, particularly with respect to the reaction against climate change, and the generation of new opportunities for environmental, social and economic development. - b.
+An energy model that is more electric, one that abandons the use of fossil fuels and generalises renewable energy sources, the efficient storage of energy, smart grids and digitalisation. - c.
+An energy model that is healthier for people, whose short-term health and well-being depend on the environmental quality of their environment. - d.
 The drive towards more accessible conditions of well-being for all, and the creation of a society that favours inclusion, equality, equity and development. - e.
 An energy model that is built in collaboration with all players involved and with society as a whole, based on best governance practices that contribute to its sustainability.